ORTWS Chapter Awards

 View a list of all awards and nomination requirements here

 Each year, ORTWS presents five awards to wildlife professionals and stewards in Oregon, who have shown exemplary achievements in the professional or civic arenas.
 We ask our members, and other representatives from the wildlife community, to submit nominations for individuals and groups they believe deserving of this recognition.
-Our Awards Committee will review all nominations, and announce winners at our Annual Conference each February.
+Our Awards Committee will review all nominations, and announce winners at our 2025 Joint Meeting this February.
 Please submit all nominations through the link above.

-ORTWS also encourages the highest level of professionalism in scientific presentations at our Annual Conference.
-As such, each year we distribute three presentation awards, to individuals who give exemplary oral and poster presentations of their original research at our Annual Conference.
-To be considered for the student presentations awards, students should indicate interest in having their presentations reviewed when submitting their abstract for the Annual Conference.
+ORTWS also encourages the highest level of professionalism in scientific presentations at our Joint Meeting.
+As such, each year we distribute three presentation awards, to individuals who give exemplary oral and poster presentations of their original research at our 2025 Joint Meeting.
+To be considered for the student presentations awards, students should indicate interest in having their presentations reviewed when submitting their abstract for the 2025 Joint Meeting.

 Check out our list of all past ORTWS Award winners